Skip to main content

 Mesh Network: A network where devices such as a router and node devices act as a relay system to transmit data in a more efficient path [1]

-Metadata: Data that described other data, such as descriptions that describe website content [1]
+Metadata: Data that describes other data, such as descriptions that describe website content [1]

-Microsoft: A giant technology company that produces products such as the Windows operation system, Microsoft Office (Word, PowerPoint, Excel), Microsoft Edge internet browser, and hardware like laptops
+Microsoft: A giant technology company that produces products such as the Windows operating system, Microsoft Office (Word, PowerPoint, Excel), Microsoft Edge internet browser, and hardware like laptops

 Modem: Used with cable internet and DSL internet; A device that converts data produced by a device into a format that can be transmitted through a telephone line or cable line